SF-24/MineshaftAPI/README.md

 A work in progress sidebar is displayed to all players on the server.
 Customisation is not yet available

+Images representing examples of content included in the plugin may not be entirely accurate, as these were taken by a user with client mods and a resource pack altering the look of the game.

 # Item Creation

 Items are created via custom YAML files.
 These are placed in the `Mineshaft/Data/Items` folder in the plugin directory of your server.